zero-net-positive/research/topics/pay-it-forward/one-pager.md

 success by their impact, not their bottom line.
 We believe the structure is also a natural fit for organizations building commons-based peer produced products like open source software and open data.

-A core feature of Pay It Forward corporations will be their focus.
+A core feature of Pay It Forward businesses will be their focus.
 The mission must be narrowly defined and measurable.
 Economies of scale will be achieved by networks of Pay It Forward companies coordinating towards similar ends.
 When one experiences success they will start a new entity with its own focused mission instead of just adding another division that can lead to mission creep.